adir1/merka.cloud.web/src/content/docs/about.md

 description: Learn what is Merka.Cloud
 ---

-Merka.Cloud aims to be your all encompassing technology platform running on top of any "metal" virtualization - from your Laptop, to Cloud VMs, to Pods and More.
-It starts with opinionated AI Agent aiming to understanding All your needs using simple conversational language.
-From there you can continue the discussion as your needs evolve, allowing the platform to dynamically evolve with your needs - scaling to thousands of collaborators, servers and devices, or back down to your single PC.
+Merka.Cloud is your all encompassing technology platform running on top of any "metal" virtualization - from your Laptop, to Cloud VMs, to Pods and More.
+It starts with opinionated AI Agent aiming to understanding your needs using simple conversational language.
+From there you can continue the discussion as your needs evolve, allowing the platform to dynamically grow - auto-procuring needed software solutions, scaling to thousands of collaborators, servers and devices.

 ## TLDR - Getting Started